The Guilty Conscience.

 "The personal conscience is the key element in ensuring self-control, refraining from deviant behavior even when it can be easily perpetrated."
 "The family, the next most important unit affecting social control, is obviously instrumental in the initial formation of the conscience and in the continued reinforcement of the values that encourage law abiding behavior."
 (Dr. Robert Trojanowicz, The meaning of "Community" in Community Policing)

 Kurt Lewin, explaining how the guilty conscience is created and how it can be negated, i.e., replaced with the "super-ego," wrote: "The negative valence of a forbidden object which in itself attracts the child thus usually derives from an induced field of force of an adult."
 "If this field of force loses its psychological existence for the child (e.g., if the adult goes away or loses his authority) the negative valence also disappears."
-(Kurt Lewin; A Dynamic Theory of Personality) According to Kurt Lewin, since the guilty conscience, what he called a "negative valance," is the result of the father's/Father's threat of punishment for doing wrong or for disobeying, what Lewin called "an induced field of force of an adult," preventing the child from having or doing what desires to do or from having what he wants to have in the 'moment,' what Lewin called "a forbidden object which in itself attracts the child," by simply removing, in the mind of the child, the father's/Father's authority, i.e., by putting the child in a "safe zone," where he can question, challenge, defy, disregard, attack authority without fear of reprimand, i.e., "if this field of force loses its psychological existence for the child (e.g., if the adult goes away or loses his authority" the guilty conscience is negated in the process, i.e., "the negative valance also disappears."
+(Kurt Lewin; A Dynamic Theory of Personality) According to Kurt Lewin, since the guilty conscience, what he called a "negative valance," is the result of the father's/Father's threat of punishment for doing wrong or for disobeying, what Lewin called "an induced field of force of an adult," preventing the child from having or doing what he desires to do or from having what he wants to have in the 'moment,' what Lewin called "a forbidden object which in itself attracts the child," by simply removing, in the mind of the child, the father's/Father's authority, i.e., by putting the child in a "safe zone, space, or place," where he can question, challenge, defy, disregard, attack authority, negating that which is "negative" without fear of reprimand, i.e., "if this field of force loses its psychological existence for the child (e.g., if the adult goes away or loses his authority" the guilty conscience is negated in the process, i.e., "the negative valance also disappears."
 In two sentences Kurt Lewin explained how the guilty conscience is 'created' and how it can be negated, i.e., how it can be replaced with the "super-ego"—which incorporates the child's carnal "feelings" of the 'moment,' i.e., his "attraction" toward "a forbidden object," in deciding right from wrong, i.e., how he should think and act in the current situation.
-If you follow Lewin's line of 'reasoning,' a "positive" environment would be one which is 'liberated' from the father's/Father's authority, not making people "feel bad," i.e., feel guilty for doing wrong, disobeying, sinning and a "negative" environment would be one which includes the father's/Father's authority, making people "feel bad,' i.e., feel guilty for doing wrong, disobeying sinning.
+If you follow Lewin's line of 'reasoning,' a "positive" environment would be one which is 'liberated' from the father's/Father's authority, not making people "feel bad," i.e., feel guilty for doing wrong, disobeying, sinning and a "negative" environment would be one which includes the father's/Father's authority, making people "feel bad," i.e., feel guilty for doing wrong, disobeying sinning.
 Thus by simply insisting upon having a "positive" environment, the father's/Father's authority is negated, allowing all participants to do wrong, disobey, sin with impunity, i.e., with no sense of guilt.
 The scriptures warn us: "But every man is tempted, when he is drawn away of his own lust, and enticed.
 Then when lust hath conceived, it bringeth forth sin: and sin, when it is finished, bringeth forth death."
 James 1:14-15 "Rejoice, O young man, in thy youth; and let thy heart cheer thee in the days of thy youth, and walk in the ways of thine heart, and in the sight of thine eyes: but know thou, that for all these things God will bring thee into judgment."
 Ecclesiastes 11:9

 By focusing upon the "feelings," i.e., the "sensuous needs" and "sense perception" of the child, making right and wrong subject to the child's "sense experience," 'justifying' the child's carnal nature, not only is the father's/Father's authority negated, the guilty conscience for doing wrong, disobeying, sinning is negated as well.
 (Karl Marx, MEGA I/3) This is why Georg Hegel built his ideology upon the carnal nature of the child, making it the foundation for 'reasoning.'
 "The child, contrary to appearance, is the absolute, the rationality of the relationship; he is what is enduring and everlasting, the totality which produces itself once again as such [once he is 'liberated' from the guilty conscience, i.e., the father's/Father's authority]."
 (Georg Hegel, System of Ethical Life) Karl Marx and Sigmund Freud followed in suet, with Marx setting out to negate the father's/Father's authority in society, i.e., 'liberate' the children from the father's/Father's authority in society and Freud setting out to negate the father's/Father's authority in the individual child, i.e., 'liberate' the child from the affects the father's/Father's authority has had upon him in his feelings and thoughts on a personal level—through "group psychotherapy" both being accomplished at the same time.
 (Georg Hegel, Karl Marx, and Sigmund Freud)